Aliases for PLAUR Gene

 GeneCards Summary for PLAUR Gene

 PLAUR (Plasminogen Activator, Urokinase Receptor) is a Protein Coding gene.
-Diseases associated with PLAUR include ureter cancer and perforated corneal ulcer.
-Among its related pathways are Apoptotic Pathways in Synovial Fibroblasts and Hemostasis.
+Diseases associated with PLAUR include perforated corneal ulcer and ureter cancer.
+Among its related pathways are Platelet activation, signaling and aggregation and Complement and coagulation cascades.
 GO annotations related to this gene include receptor binding and receptor activity.

 UniProtKB/Swiss-Prot for PLAUR Gene

 Acts as a receptor for urokinase plasminogen activator.
 Plays a role in localizing and promoting plasmin formation.
 Mediates the proteolysis-independent signal transduction activation effects of U-PA.
 It is subject to negative-feedback regulation by U-PA which cleaves it into an inactive form.